slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">

-During 2013 I also served as an instructor at the <a href="https://www.ucentral.edu.co/"> Universidad Central de Colombia </a> in the department of engineering and mathematics at that institution.
-I belonged to the roster of Instructors for the night-time and weekend programs; these programs are offered to mature and full-time working people that pursue an undergraduate degree in engineering.
-Classes for these special programs are held Monday to Friday from 6pm – 10pm and Saturdays from 9am – 5pm during 16 weeks.
-I was the instructor for two courses each term in a class sizes of approximate 30 students each.
-The methods of evaluation followed for this particular program were the following: Two midterms exam are held during the semester (30% each) an accumulative final exam (40 % each).
-Assignments are handed out every two weeks with carefully selected problems for the students to practice; and 80% of the exam questions are slightly different from the proposed problem sets.
+During 2013 I served as an instructor at the <a href="https://www.ucentral.edu.co/"> Universidad Central de Colombia </a> in the department of engineering and mathematics.
+My responsibilites were tailored  around working professionals studying during nights and weekends.
+These dedicated students pursued undergraduate degrees in engineering while juggling their full-time jobs.
+Classes were scheduled from Monday to Friday, 6 pm - 10 pm, and on Saturdays from 9 am - 5 pm, spanning 16 weeks.
+Each term, I instructed two courses with approximately 30 students in each class.
+The program's unique challenge lay in accommodating the students' demanding schedules, and the evaluation methods included midterms, exams and bi-weekly assignments with carefully selected problems.
+This rigorous approach aimed to ensure students' success and learning while facing the challenges of a full-time job.
 </p>

 <p style="text-align: justify">